Beliavsky/Fortran-Tools/README.md

 ### Text Editors, Integrated Development Environments, and Plugins
 [atom-build-fpm](https://github.com/everythingfunctional/atom-build-fpm): plugin for running the Fortran Package Manager (fpm) from within Atom

 [Code::Blocks](https://www.codeblocks.org/): free C/C++ and Fortran IDE built to meet the most demanding needs of its users.
 It is designed to be very extensible and fully configurable.
+SYLau has created a short [tutorial](https://github.com/SYLau/Tutorial) on using Fortran with Code::Blocks.

 [linter-gfortran](https://github.com/AtomLinter/linter-gfortran): linting Fortran code in [Atom](https://github.com/atom) with gfortran